Th3Kanashii/telegram-volunteer-bot/README.md

-# Personality
+# 🤖 Volunteer bot in Telegram 📱

-Personality is a Telegram bot created to provide support and useful knowledge aimed at your personal development and adaptation in the modern society.
-There are four key areas, and by choosing each of them, you will discover the opportunity to receive information and ask questions to our qualified volunteer experts.
+A bot created to provide support and utility knowledge aimed at your personal development and adaptation in modern times society.
+There are four key areas and by choosing each one you will discover opportunity to get information and ask questions to our qualified volunteer experts.

 ## System dependencies